mathyousee/power-platform-snippets/dataverse-api-101/dataverse-api-101.md

 You just appended an OData parameter to your URL!
 By stacking the OData parameters mentioned earlier, you can create more complex queries.

 ### Read a single record
-If we know the GUID ("Global Unique Identifier", a primary key) of a single record in a table, you can request data for *only* that record by including it in paranthesis.
+If we know the GUID ("Global Unique Identifier", a primary key) of a single record in a table, you can request data for *only* that record by including it in parentheses.
 For example, requesting a single record with ID `8e27ee97-cbe1-ec11-bb3d-00224803b8c6` from the contacts table: `https://org9442ae7b.crm.dynamics.com/api/data/v9.0/contacts(8e27ee97-cbe1-ec11-bb3d-00224803b8c6)`.
 You will see that the response does not return an *array* of objects, but rather a single object.

 ## Dataverse Write Operation
 In addition to reading from Dataverse, we can also use the Web API for *writing* to Dataverse.